 However, as ego is formed based on our contact with the society, it is often stuffed with all the faulty rules, ideas, and beliefs of our society.

-So, it is imperative that we understand our ego constructs to get rid of these Brules or “Bullshit Rules” as Vishen Lakhiani (the founder of Mindvalley and author of Becoming Limitless) calls them.
+So, it is imperative that we understand our ego constructs to get rid of these Brules or “Bullshit Rules” as Vishen Lakhiani (the founder of Mindvalley) calls them.

 On the other hand, a weak or distorted ego formation causes the most number of psychological impairments.